siakhorsand/GOT/README.md

 # GOT
 This C program simulates a "Game of Trust" where two players repeatedly choose between cooperating and cheating in a series of rounds.
+The game implements various strategies for the computer-controlled player, allowing it to behave according to predefined rules such as always cooperating, mostly cheating, acting randomly (Joker), mimicking the opponent's last move (Copycat), holding a grudge if cheated once (Grudger), or being lenient (Copykitten).

+The program starts by seeding the random number generator to ensure varied outcomes in games involving randomness.
+It prompts the user to select a strategy for the computer and the number of rounds to play.
+During each round, the player inputs their move (cooperate or cheat), and the program determines the computer's move based on the selected strategy.
+The outcome of each round is calculated based on the moves, awarding or deducting points to simulate the consequences of trust and deception.